IamoBin2162/IamoBin2162.github.io/README.md

     # you can also call this function (that takes no param) like this:
     # say_hello =>
     # but as i said, it does not print the result !

+    'printf "Hello"
+    # this is OK
+    # but only for the callings that needs at least one argument not more !
+    # 'printf "Hello", "World"
+    # not OK
+    # note that for this one, it needs to be started with '

 # if - elif - else: